Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 ### Pinnacle of Magic: Cultivation

-At level 20, you unlock the final secrets of viviculture, allowing you to spread and shape magical effects with your living magic.
-Whenever you cast a spell, you may choose a tile with a tile effect within a 6 tile range.
-You may add or remove up to 9 tiles of that tile effect in a pattern of your choice, as long as all tiles modified are connected to the selected tile.
+At level 20, you unlock the final secrets of viviculture, allowing you to shape the terrain with your living magic.
+Whenever you cast a spell, you may choose to spread tile effects with your spell.
+When you do, copy all source tile effects to the destination tiles, replacing any other tile effects there.

+**Source tile effects** are all tile effects in tiles that you are currently occupying.
+If there are no source tile effects, this feature removes all tile effects when copying.
+The **destination tiles** are all tiles occupied by the creatures targeted by your spell plus every tile that would be affected by your spell.